A Bible Study by Paula Yingst …

 Luke the writer includes emotion in his account of history, when he tells of the angelic visitor who startled Mary — the virgin betrothed to Joseph (a direct descendant of David) — but then immediately assured her not to be afraid.
 Read about that emotional encounter in Luke 1:26-38.

-The unexpected journey to the cross begins with joy!
+The unexpected journey to the cross begins with amazement and joy!

 Next: The joys of surprise and new life!